Electric Loco Shed, Itarsi: Operations

 Being one of the three electric engine sheds in West Central Railway, various major and minor maintenance schedules of electric locomotives are carried out here.
 It has the sanctioned augmented capacity of 175 locomotives units.
-Beyond the sactioned capacity, this shed houses a total of 171 engine units, including 19 WAP-4, 55 WAP-7 and 97 WAG-9 and the holding numbers are going to increase in the near future as new locos have been allotted by Railway board to ET shed.
+Beyond the sanctioned capacity, this shed houses a total of 171 engine units, including 19 WAP-4, 55 WAP-7 and 97 WAG-9 and the holding numbers are going to increase in the near future as new locos have been allotted by Railway board to ET shed.
 Like all locomotive sheds, ET does regular maintenance, overhaul and repair including painting and washing of locomotives.
 It handled prestigious trains like the Amarkantak Express, Rani Kamlapati-Jabalpur Janshatabdi Express, Humsafar Express and many more mail express and superfast trains.
 It formerly used to hold the largest fleet of WAP-4 locomotives all over the Indian Railways but now a major chunk of the WAP-4 locomotives has been transferred to other sheds.

+Itarsi based WAG-9 locomotives perform banking duties with fully loaded freight trains at Budni ghats.